thewatermethod/dont-dream/content/adventures/sleepover-murder-party.md

 - In the Stephens house, there is a bag of stuffed animals sitting by the door, as if they were just packed up to be taken outside.
 - An abandoned telephone repair truck.
 It seems to have a great deal more hardware than it needs to.
 - A mental patient confined for involvement in an occult ritual that killed a young girl in the late 1960’s has recently escaped nearby.
+- A book on the dangers of rock and roll written by Regina Clarence
 - Half of the record collection in the Stephens house have gone missing.
 - A partially burnt scrap of paper found in the fireplace with a coded message that reads "I wanted you."
 - A camp in the woods, recently abandoned